moua0061/moua0061/README.md

 ### 👋 Hi, I’m Lia Moua
 - 👀 full-stack web developer
 - 🌱 JavaScript, HTML, CSS, React, Node, Express, PostgreSQL
-- 🎯 Python and Typescript on my list of to learn
+- 🎯 Python and Typescript on my list to learn
 - ❗ Crazy fact: I played flag football for 8 years 🏈 #Sirens #Showrens
 - 💞️ I’m looking to collaborate on ... anything I can use my brain for!
 - ✍️ I love to learn new things to level up my skills and improve my coding skills